Will Pakistan continue to keep faith in under-fire Malik?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: When the aging Shoaib Malik was picked in Pakistan’s 15-man World Cup squad, there was criticism from various quarters for selecting a player many believe is now over the hill.
+MANCHESTER: When the aging Shoaib Malik was picked in Pakistan’s 15-man World Cup squad, there was criticism from various quarters for selecting a player many believe is now over the hill, writes Khalid Hussain.

 The criticism has grown fiercer after Malik’s failure to contribute to the team’s cause in their World Cup campaign so far.
 There has been a near consensus among fans and critics that Malik should be dropped following his highly unimpressive outing in a 41-run defeat against Australia in Taunton on Wednesday.